Francisco Cuervo y Valdés: Career

 In 1704, Cuervo y Valdés was appointed acting governor of New Mexico by the Viceroy of New Spain, Francisco Fernández de la Cueva Enríquez, Duke of Alburquerque.
 Thus, Cuervo y Valdés had to leave the government of Coahuila, taking office on March 10, 1705.

 Upon arrival in the province, Cuervo y Valdés found that social and political conditions were quite poor.
 This being a result of the continuing war between the Apaches and the Navajos against the Spanish settlers and Pueblos, who were allied with the Spanish.
 Cuervo y Valdés led troops against the Apaches, but the number of soldiers was too small to effectively defend the territory.
 This led him to send a letter to the Viceroy of New Spain requesting reinforcements but the viceroy did not attend the request.
 Shortly after, he asked the Puebloans for assistance, who agreed to join his troops.
 With the soldiers in need of supplies, Cuervo y Valdés again requested assistance from the viceroy in securing weapons, ammunition, and clothing.
 However, only a small amount of weapons and ammunition was sent to New Mexico.

 On April 23, 1706, Cuervo y Valdés founded La Villa Real de San Francisco de Alburquerque (now Albuquerque), naming the town in honour of the Viceroy of New Spain, Francisco Fernández de la Cueva Enríquez, Duke of Alburquerque.
 Cuervo y Valdés ordered that a Spanish garrison be stationed in the town.
-At the time, Albuquerque was inhabited by thirty to thorty-five families who had settled along the banks of the Rio Grande.
+At the time, Albuquerque was inhabited by thirty to thirty-five families who had settled along the banks of the Rio Grande.

 Cuervo y Valdés refounded several other towns in New Mexico, including Santa Maria de Galisteo (formerly known as Santa Cruz), which was populated by about eighteen families from Tanos.
 He left office in 1707.

 Cuervo y Valdés eventually returned to Mexico City and died in 1714.